Swordfishtrombones: Artwork

 The cover art is a TinTone photograph by Michael A. Russ showing Waits with the actors Angelo Rossitto and Lee Kolima.

-Critical reception

-At the end of 1983, Swordfishtrombones was ranked the second best album of the year by NME.
+Reception

+Swordfishtrombones has received widespread acclaim from music critics.
+Billboard called Swordfishtrombones Waits' "most varied, eclectic album yet" and that its "15 tracks may find a hard sell at radio, but aficionados will rejoice."
+Cashbox believed that the album could "undoubtedly be considered his best and most accessible album since the landmark Small Change from the late 1970s."
+NME ranked Swordfishtrombones the second best album of 1983.
 In 1989, Spin named Swordfishtrombones the second greatest album of all time.

+Pitchfork ranked the album at number 11 in its 2002 list of the best albums of the 1980s.
+In 2006, Q listed it as the 36th best album of the 1980s, while in 2012, Slant Magazine listed it as the decade's 26th best album.
 In 2000, it was voted number 374 in Colin Larkin's All Time Top 1000 Albums.

-Pitchfork ranked Swordfishtrombones at number 11 in its 2002 list of the best albums of the 1980s.
-In 2006, Q listed Swordfishtrombones as the 36th best album of the 1980s, while in 2012, Slant Magazine listed it as the decade's 26th best album.
+Elvis Costello included Swordfishtrombones on his list of essential albums, highlighting "16 Shells From a Thirty-Ought-Six" and "In the Neighborhood".